TysonCross/Project-Raiden/README.md

 been used by the group, along with progress reports and meeting minutes.

 ## config
-This folder contains the canda environment and python env list of the libraries and tools used in the project environment
+This folder contains the Conda environment and python env list of the libraries and tools used in the project environment

 ## matlab
 Contains all the Matlab scripts created, where each script describes its function in the header of the script.
 The main training and evaluation script is the _trainSegmentNetwork.m_ script found at the root of the _matlab_ folder.
 Further scripts and applications